 Students who have earned a master's degree at Caldwell University may apply for admission into another degree program.
-In some cases, a limited number of credits from one program can be transferred to the new program.
+In some cases, a limited number of credits from one program may be awarded to the new program.
 Please see specific programs for transfer of credit options.